Bidu Sayão: Life and career

-In 1930, she debuted at the Teatro alla Scala in Milan, and in the next year she sang a successful Juliette, in Gounod's Roméo et Juliette, at the Paris Opera.
+In 1930, she debuted at the Teatro alla Scala in Milan, and in the next year, she sang as Juliette in Gounod's Roméo et Juliette at the Paris Opera.
 In the same year, she gained a great success with her debut at the Opéra Comique as Lakmé.
 She soon became one of the leading lyric coloratura sopranos in Europe, especially in Italy and France.
-Her repertoire included Lucia di Lammermoor, Amina in La sonnambula, Elvira in I puritani, Zerbinetta in Ariadne auf Naxos and Cecilia in Il Guarany, among other roles.
+Her repertoire included Lucia di Lammermoor, Amina in La sonnambula, Elvira in I puritani, Zerbinetta in Ariadne auf Naxos and Cecilia in Il Guarany.